babenkoivan/elastic-adapter/README.md

 ---

-Elastic Adapter is an adapter for official PHP Elasticsearch client.
+Elastic Adapter is an adapter for the official PHP Elasticsearch client.
 It's designed to simplify basic index and document operations.

 ## Contents